bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:53:11

-Right.
 Well, that's the other problem.
 I then, the mailing list, I find that the mailing list audience is slightly different than the BIP actual.
 It's like you get a different type of response.
-And again, like it's a very like, it's a, it's a fault of the medium.
+And again, like it's a very like, it's a fault of the medium.

 Sjors Provoost: 00:53:26

 But you get the best responses once you've actually implemented something like working code, either in Bitcoin Core or somewhere else, depending on what the thing is that you're working on, then you'll get feedback from the relevant people.
-If you're just writing a sort of a high level proposal, yeah, then you're gonna get...
+If you're just writing a sort of a high-level proposal, yeah, then you're not gonna get

 NVK: 00:53:42

 No, it doesn't belong in a BIP.
-High level stuff, you need to have like pseudo code, you have to have like, like a true representation of what is it that you want to implement as a BIP, right?
+High-level stuff, you need to have like pseudo code, you have to have like, like a true representation of what is it that you want to implement as a BIP, right?
 At least that's my view.

 Sjors Provoost: 00:53:53